juwaireyya/AUTOMATED-COVID-19-DETECTION-USING-CHEST-X-RAY/README.md

     ![لقطة الشاشة 2021-04-23 024602](https://user-images.githubusercontent.com/61123403/115798093-19738380-a3de-11eb-8849-f4e31e6756de.png)

-- To exit the virtual environment press `CTRL+C`
+- To exit the virtual environment press `ctrl+C`

 ## Contact

-Do not hesitate to contact with the team members if you have any questions.
+Do not hesitate to contact with the team members if you have any questions or comments.

 - Juwaireyya Mohammed Aljohani, `juwaireyyaaljohani@gmail.com`